Languages constructed by Tolkien: Tolkien's hobby: glossopoeia

 Tolkien was a professional philologist of ancient Germanic languages, specialising in Old English.
 Glossopoeia, the construction of languages, was Tolkien's hobby for most of his life.

-At a little over 13, he helped construct a sound substitution cypher known as Nevbosh, 'new nonsense', which grew to include some elements of actual invented language.
+One of the first constructed languages Tolkien encountered was "Animalic", invented by his cousins Mary and Marjorie Incledon.
+The language mainly used animal names, for example "Dog nightingale woodpecker forty" translated to "You are an ass".
+Tolkien's name in Animalic was "Otter".
+He learned a bit of it, but was not fluent in Animalic.
+Together with Mary, Tolkien invented Nevbosh, a sound substitution cypher known, 'new nonsense', based on English with French and Latin borrowings, which grew to include some elements of actual invented language.
 Tolkien stated that this was not his first effort in invented languages.
-Shortly thereafter, he developed a true invented language called Naffarin.
+Shortly thereafter, he developed a true invented language called Naffarin, which used Latin and Spanish elements.
 One of his early projects was the reconstruction of an unrecorded early Germanic language which might have been spoken by the people of Beowulf in the Germanic Heroic Age.

-In 1931, Tolkien gave a lecture about his passion for constructed languages, titled A Secret Vice.
+Tolkien was well aware of Esperanto, from c.
+1907-1911, when he used it in one of his notebooks.
+In 1931, he gave a lecture about his passion for constructed languages, titled A Secret Vice.
 Here he contrasts his project of artistic languages constructed for aesthetic pleasure with the pragmatism of international auxiliary languages.
+In Secret Vice, he noted that he "particularly like Esperanto, not least because it is the creation ultimately of one man, not a philologist, and is therefore something like a 'human language bereft of the inconveniences due to too many successive cooks' - which is as good a description of the ideal artificial language (in a particular sense) as I can give."
 The lecture also discusses Tolkien's views on phonaesthetics, citing Greek, Finnish, and Welsh as examples of "languages which have a very characteristic and in their different ways beautiful word-form".
 Part of the lecture was published in The Monsters and the Critics, and Other Essays; in the part that was not, Tolkien gave the example of "Fonwegian", a language with "no connection whatever with any other known language".
 (Note: All the same, Fonwegian contained words like agroul for "field", cf. Greek ᾰ̓γρός (agrós), and nausi for "sailor", cf. Greek ναύτης (naútēs), which do "suggest derivative origin".)

+In 1932, Tolkien became a member of the Board of Honorary Advisers to the Education Committee of the British Esperanto Association, even though he was not an active Esperantist and admitted himself that he did not speak or read Esperanto, but only learned its grammar 25 years ago.
+Nevertheless, Tolkien wrote an article for the British Esperantist, titled "A Philologist on Esperanto".
+There, while writing positively about Esperanto, he criticized another constructed language, Novial, describing it as "hideous", a "factory product ... made of spare parts".